MarianoArg/next-modal-pages-loader/README.md

 export default PageRoutes;
 ```

-You can build a function which iterates over the map and evaluate each regex, to get the component
+You can build a function which iterates over the map and evaluates each regex, to get the component

 ## Installation